DeemOpen/excord/README.md

 flush privileges;
 ```

-If you are using DB authentication insert this row.
+If you are using DB authentication insert this row after starting the server first time.
+The startup creates the necessary tables.

 ```sql
 INSERT INTO `excord`.`ec_user` (`id`, `username`, `name`, `password`, `role`, `enabled`, `created_date`,`email`)